jaytavares/cinesense/README.md

 ### Schematic and Board layout file

-The board was designed using Eagle.
-If you need to make any modifications, you will find the original CAD files in the [board](./board) folder.
+The board was originally designed in EAGLE CAD, but Autodesk has discontinued EAGLE and the files are now best viewed in Fusion.
+If you need to inspect or modify the design, you will find the original CAD files in the [board](./board) folder.

+For convenience, viewable schematic files have been included in the [schematic](./schematic) folder for anyone who does not have access to Fusion.

 ### Assembly